top of page

 BRIEF BIOGRAPHY

-Dr. Po-Yen Chen is an Assistant Professor in the Department of Chemical and Biomolecular Engineering at the University of Maryland, College Park.
-He is also affiliated with the Maryland Robotics Center (MRC) and the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM).
-Dr. Chen received his B.S. in Chemical Engineering from National Taiwan University (NTU) and his Ph.D. in Chemical Engineering from the Massachusetts Institute of Technology (MIT).
-Following his doctoral studies, he was awarded the Hibbitt Early Career Fellowship and served as an independent research fellow at Brown University for two years.
-Prior to joining UMD, he was an Assistant Professor in the Department of Chemical and Biomolecular Engineering at the National University of Singapore (NUS) for 2.5 years.
+Dr. Po-Yen Chen is an Assistant Professor in the Department of Chemical and Biomolecular Engineering at the University of Maryland, College Park (UMD).
+He holds affiliated appointments with the Maryland Robotics Center (MRC) and the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM).
+Dr. Chen earned his B.S. in Chemical Engineering from National Taiwan University (NTU) and his Ph.D. in Chemical Engineering from the Massachusetts Institute of Technology (MIT).
+After completing his doctoral studies, he was awarded the Hibbitt Early Career Fellowship and conducted independent research as a fellow at Brown University for two years.
+Prior to joining UMD, he served as an Assistant Professor in the Department of Chemical and Biomolecular Engineering at the National University of Singapore (NUS) for two and a half years.

-His research focuses on integrating machine learning (ML)-enabled predictive and generative modeling with robotics-automated experimentation and simulation tools to accelerate the discovery and optimization of high-performance and sustainable materials.
-By leveraging ML-driven predictions, he addresses longstanding challenges in multi-component formulation and multi-property optimization in materials science – eliminating the need for trial-and-error experimentation and surpassing the limitations of traditional one-factor-at-a-time approaches.
+Dr. Chen’s research integrates machine learning (ML)-enabled predictive and generative modeling with robotics-automated experimentation and advanced simulation tools to accelerate the discovery and optimization of high-performance, sustainable materials.
+By harnessing ML-driven predictions, his work addresses longstanding challenges in multi-component formulation and multi-property optimization—overcoming the limitations of traditional trial-and-error and one-factor-at-a-time approaches.

-This robotics- and ML-integrated workflow accelerates the innovation and optimization of functional materials with programmable properties.
-It addresses critical challenges such as plastic pollution, resource depletion, and the need for high-performance, sustainable materials.
-These AI/ML-discovered functional materials have broad potential in applications ranging from soft electronics and conductive aerogels to smart soft robotics and next-generation sustainable technologies.
-Additionally, his research leverages model interpretation techniques and simulation tools to efficiently uncover complex composition–structure–functionality relationships, enabling the rational design of materials with precisely tailored properties.
+This robotics- and ML-integrated workflow significantly accelerates the innovation of functional materials with programmable properties.
+It tackles urgent global challenges such as plastic pollution, resource depletion, and the demand for sustainable, high-performance alternatives.
+The AI- and ML-discovered materials developed through his research have broad potential applications, including soft electronics, conductive aerogels, smart soft robotics, and next-generation sustainable technologies.
+Furthermore, his work leverages model interpretation techniques and simulation-based insights to uncover complex composition–structure–functionality relationships, enabling the rational design of materials with precisely tailored properties.

 EDUCATION & ACADEMIC APPOINTMENTS